emart126/Tic-Tac-Toe/README.md

 ### AI.cpp
 child class of a player that allows for a bot to play on the board.
-Currently this AI only chooses places on the board at random.
+Currently this AI only makes decisions based on the game state.